-Author has written 28 stories for Historical, Biography, War, Life, Nature, School, and Love.
+Author has written 29 stories for Historical, Biography, War, Life, Nature, School, Love, and Spiritual.

 Hi!
 I'm Uldaren Bardaniel, (also known as Dana) and you might know me from FF.Net just across the way.
 I'm specifically into historical fiction, mostly dealing with the American Civil War.
 Wish me luck!

 Armistead's Requiem (Poetry)

 Moonlight Understanding (Oneshot)

 A Letter From A Soldier (Actual historical document)

 My eyes are swollen.